yujijaao116/unity-mcp-hy3d/README.md

      ```bash
      pip install uv
      ```
-   - Navigate to `Assets/unity-mcp/Python` in your project
+   - Navigate to `Python` in your project
    - Install dependencies:
      ```bash
      uv venv